 Go to Base Symbols

-- Place the caret on a symbol in the editor or select the symbol in a tool window.
+Place the caret at a symbol in the editor or select the symbol in a tool window.

-If the selected symbol has one base symbol, ReSharper will navigate to it directly.
+If the symbol has only one base symbol, ReSharper will navigate to it directly.

-If necessary, you can change the default behavior so that even the single symbol is displayed in the drop-down list.
-To do so, clear the Go to Base/Inheritor if there is only one... check box on the page of ReSharper options.
+If necessary, you can change the default behavior so that even the single symbol is displayed in the list.
+To do so, clear the Go to Base/Inheritor if there is only one... checkbox on the page of ReSharper options ( Alt+R, O ).

 You can do one of the following: